lazarosmits/dataviz_covid19_qmu2025/README.md

 🎯 Seminar Overview
 Title: How to Communicate Data Clearly: Practical Data Visualization for Researchers

-Audience: Researchers and students with basic Python knowledge interested in improving their data visualization skills
+Audience: PhD students at Queen Margaret University, with little or no Python knowledge interested in improving their data visualization skills

 Focus: Clear communication, visual perception principles, design choices, and common pitfalls